pschlan/cron-job.org/README.md

 The whole software is optimized on performance rather than on data integrity, i.e. when your server crashes or you have a power outage / hardware defect, the job history is most likely lost.
 Since this is volatile data anyway, it's not considered a big issue.

+`chronos` can now run on multiple nodes.
+Each node requires an own MySQL server/database and stores its own jobs.
+The host running the web interface also manages the user database and an association between job and node.
+The web interface can create, delete, update and fetch jobs and job logs from the particular node via a Thrift-based protocol defined in the `protocol` folder.

 ### Prerequisites
 In order to build chronos, you need development files of:
 * curl (preferably with c-ares as resolver and libidn2 for IDN support)
 * libev
 * mysqlclient
 * sqlite3
+* thrift (compiler and libthrift)

 To build, you need a C++14 compiler and cmake.